esotericfoundation/logo/README.md

 - `png`
 - `svg`

-However, nothing is stopping you from generating your own output formats using [Asymptote][asymptote] or some sort of conversion tool like [ImageMagick][imagemagick] to generate the logo in other formats.

-Do keep in mind though that the `png` and `svg` formats are used because they provide what is most likely the highest quality for the logo image.
+Keep in mind that the `png` and `svg` formats are used because they provide what is most likely the highest quality for the logo image.

 ## License